ZMBG50/Geojson/README.md

-# GEOJSON
+# GEOSPATIAL PROJECTS

-This github will serve as a repository for geopsatial data projects.
 I have a physical map collection.
 Why not a digital one?
+This github will serve as a repository for geopsatial data projects using python (geopandas) and any shapefiles that i've used (finding them can be confusing - hopefully I can build up a collection for public use).

 # Number of Households by Postcodes (2021)
+Last updated 06/04/2024

 This is a basic project using Pandas and Geopandas to create a spatial visual.
 This is plotted with Matplotlib.